 Once a child who is neurodiverse ages out of the school system, parents often worry about how best they can support them in their adult years.

-Karen Fluharty, a global retail real estate executive, faced that with her own son, and so she formed Parents With a Plan, an organization to create best practices solutions for neurodiverse young adults.
+Karen Fluharty, a global retail real estate executive, faced that with her own son Ryan, who is now 23, and so she formed Parents With a Plan, an organization to create best practices solutions for neurodiverse young adults.
 Part of her mission was to provide social and educational programs for when they turn 21, and now a new neuro-inclusive apartment building will bring them one step closer to independence.

 One in 34 individuals in New Jersey is diagnosed on the autism spectrum, and the state is well-known for having many programs for school-age children.
 But many of those children fall off the “services cliff” when supports are drastically diminished at age 21, Fluharty said.
 Currently, 3 in 4 of these autistic adults live with a family member, many of whom are now aging themselves.